t-sasatani/KiCad-draw/README.md

 ### Development state
 - Helix coil: working
-- Double-layer spiral coil: working
+- Double-layer spiral coil: almost working
 - Single-layer spiral coil: to do
 - Loop coil: to do